Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Detail of the experiment setting

+\paragraph{Detailed implementation of FedLoRA, FedLoRU, and FedHM} In FedLoRA, FedLoRU, FedHM, and their variant algorithms, we apply low-rank factorization to the convolutional layers in ResNet-based models and to the self-attention modules in LLaMA2-3B.
+Specifically, for ResNet10 and ResNet18, we factorize the convolutional layers in layer1 through layer4, and for LLaMA2-3B, we factorize the self-attention modules in q\_proj, k\_proj, v\_proj, and o\_proj.
+We explore various low-rank configurations, setting the ranks of the factorized modules to 16, 32, 64, and 128 for FedLoRA and FedLoRU.
+We use rank $r = 128$ as the largest rank since our initial experiments showed it to have the best performance/memory trade-off.
+For FedHM, since its factorization scheme differs from that of FedLoRA and FedLoRU, we determine equivalent rank factors that yield the same number of trainable parameters as the ranks used in FedLoRA and FedLoRU.

+We employ two strategies for initializing the low-rank update matrices in FedLoRU.
+For random initialization, as adopted in \cite{hu2021lora}, we initialize $\bm{A}$ with a random Gaussian distribution and set $\bm{B}$ to zero, ensuring that $\bm{AB}$ is zero at the start.
+Alternatively, for momentum initialization, we retain the existing weights of the matrices, continuing to use the previous low-rank update matrices.
+This approach leverages momentum effects as described in the ReLoRA\citep{lialin2023relora}.
+The scheduling of accumulations is also critical due to the varying nature of the training phases across different rounds; in this study, we employ periodic accumulation with the accumulation cycle determined through a grid search over the values \{20, 30, 40, 50, 60, 70, 80\}, though this area warrants further investigation.
+We assess the performance by evaluating Top-1 test accuracy across experiments.
+In the non-IID setting, due to significant fluctuations in performance, we report the average of the last five test accuracy values.

-\paragraph{Federated learning setting} The federated learning experiments were conducted using three datasets: CIFAR-10, CIFAR-100, and Alpaca.
+\paragraph{Federated learning setting} The federated learning experiments were conducted using four datasets: FMNIST, CIFAR-10, CIFAR-100, and Alpaca.
 The client sampling rate, representing the proportion of clients selected per communication round, was set at 0.5 for all datasets.
-Each client performed 5 local epochs per communication round on CIFAR-10 and CIFAR-100 with a batch size of 32, while client performed 1 local epochs on Alpaca with a batch size of 16.
-The optimizer used for training was stochastic gradient descent (SGD) with a momentum of 0.9 on CIFAR-10 and CIFAR-100, while AdamW \citep{loshchilov2017decoupled}.
-We find the learning rate using grid search and use Cosine-Annealing as scheduler, and the cycle step is set to 50 or the total communication round.
+Each client performed 5 local epochs per communication round on the image datasets with a batch size of 32, while client performed 1 local epochs on Alpaca with a batch size of 16.

+For training FMNIST, CIFAR-10, and CIFAR-100, we utilized stochastic gradient descent (SGD) with a momentum of 0.9 as the local optimizer.
+The learning rate was selected through a grid search over {0.3, 0.2, 0.1, 0.05, 0.01}, and a Cosine-Annealing learning rate scheduler was applied throughout the training process, with a minimum learning rate of 0.001 and a cycle step set to 50 or the total number of communication rounds.
+For fine-tuning LLaMA2-3B, we used AdamW \citep{loshchilov2017decoupled} as the local optimizer, with a learning rate of $3\times 10^{-4}$ and betas set to (0.9, 0.999), without employing a learning rate scheduler.

+\paragraph{Fine-tuning setting} We assess the fine-tuning performance of FedLoRA and FedLoRU using two different ranks, 8 and 16.
+For the low-rank matrix factorization of LLaMA2-3B, we employ the PEFT library \citep{peft}.
+The percentage of trainable parameters is 0.124\% for rank 8 and 0.248\% for rank 16.